tiefenauer/long-haul/_posts/2018-05-13-wireless-charger-for-motorcycle.md

     </figcaption>
 </figure>

 After reattaching the plastic lid with the Ram Mount the mount looks almost like before the modifications (apart from the cables hanging out).
 A small test run indicated that everything worked as expected.
-This was important to know before I would make the thing waterproof.
+This was important to know before I would make the whole thing waterproof.

 ## Making it waterproof